xanderdunn/kube-state-rs/README.md

 - One ConfigMap per node is used for storage.
 Any particular node will have a relatively small number of labels (not hundreds or thousands of labels per node).
 - A node label key might contain characters `[-._a-zA-Z0-9\/]+`, which is a superset of the characters allowed in a `ConfigMap` key: `[-._a-zA-Z0-9]+`.
 For example, the label key `beta.kubernetes.io/os` is not compatible with storage as a key in a `ConfigMap`.
 As a workaround, we encode all slashes as the reserved token `---SLASH---` when stored as keys in the `ConfigMap` and then decode those tokens into `/` when restoring labels.
 - Up to 5,000 nodes in a cluster.
 More nodes will be managed with cluster federation.
-- We want 99.9% liveness.
+- We want 99.9% availability.
 Losing a label change is to be avoided with high certainty.
 - `ResourceVersion` is monotonically increasing.
 - Restoring labels to Nodes only succeeds if the ResourceVersion we expect is the actual ResourceVersion at the time our change is applied by etcd.
 If a Node is being rapidly modified by other services after it has been added to the cluster, it will take time for our Transaction Processor to restore labels to that Node.
 - Strong consistency from the Kubernetes API, ConfigMaps, and etcd.
 When we read a ConfigMap after writing to it, we can expect to get the value that was written.
 We expect Kubernetes `POST`, `PUT`, and `DELETE` are atomic.
 The etcd datastore ensures that these operations either fully succeed or fully fail, maintaining consistency.